MattKotsenas/MattKotsenas/src/render/posts/combining-cronschedules-in-webjobs.html.md

 }
 ```

-So that's all we need _support_ combining cron expressions, but now how do we _use_ it as our WebJob trigger?
+So that's all we need to _support_ combining cron expressions, but now how do we _use_ it as our WebJob trigger?
 The simplest way is to create a class that represents our new schedule:

 ```csharp